ISAITB/docs-itb-ta/source/contactSupport/index.rst

 In this form you are asked to enter the following information:

-* A **contact email** in case your account's email address does not correspond to your preferred contact address.
-Your account's email is nonetheless pre-filled as the default address.
+* A **contact email** as the address used to receive a response.
+If the test bed is integrated with EU Login this is pre-filled but you can still change it to another preferred address.
 * The **feedback type** to specify the nature of the message.
 You can choose from a **technical issue**, **question on usage**, **feature request** or **other**.
 * The **message** itself.
 This is provided as a rich text editor so that you can format it as you please.